Agnipath scheme voluntary, those having problem don't join: HC | Law-Order

 Agnipath scheme voluntary, those having problem don't join: HC

-The Delhi High Court on Monday asked the petitioners who have challenged the Centres Agnipath scheme as to which of their rights have been violated and said it was voluntary and those having any problem should not join the armed forces under it.The high court said the Agnipath scheme has been formed by experts in Army, Navy and Air Force and judges were not military experts.What is wrong in the scheme
+The Delhi High Court on Monday asked the petitioners who have challenged the Centres short-term military recruitment scheme Agnipath as to which of their rights have been violated and said it was voluntary and those having any problem should not join the armed forces under it.The high court said the Agnipath scheme has been formed by experts in Army, Navy and Air Force and judges were not military experts.What is wrong in the scheme

 - Country: